-The following descriptions highlight a variety of criminal defense matters for which Vestige’s digital forensics services have been retained.
+The following descriptions highlight a variety of criminal defense matters for which our cyber forensics services have been retained.
 Each of these cases are real matters that we have worked, but for privacy and confidentiality purposes the identifiable information has been sanitized.
-These cases are not the entire population of cases matching such criteria, but instead represent a wide sample of the cases we have worked that are specific to Criminal Defense.
+These cases are not the entire population of cases matching such criteria, but instead represent a wide sample of the cases we have worked on that are specific to Criminal Defense matters.
 Should you need additional information, please contact us.

 Importuning Matter | Digital Forensics Document Authentication

 Vestige was hired by counsel representing an individual accused of importuning.
 Vestige was tasked with reviewing the evidence at hand, namely a printed transcript of alleged conversation between the defendant and law enforcement.
 Vestige identified the chat transcript as being unusual in its design.
 Vestige assisted counsel in requesting the original native copy of the transcript.
 Vestige also conducted testing utilizing the specific chat application alleged to have been used to conduct the chat.
 Vestige’s forensic testing was centered around whether Vestige could format and print the chat transcript in a way that mirrored the evidentiary printout.
 It could not be reproduced.
 The result was increased pressure to produce the original transcript so that the document could be authenticated as being a true and accurate copy.

 Hate Crime | Digital Forensics for Text Messages